Dervillay/StarField/README.md

-#### draw()
+#### draw(g)

+The `draw(g)` function begins by checking whether or not the property `this.g` exists, and if so, assigns `g = this.g`, allowing the code to run as if it was passed a p5.Renderer object as a parameter in the `draw(g)` method.
+A white background is then created with `background(255)` in preparation for the cube or sphere to be drawn.

-The `draw()` function begins by checking whether or not the variable `g` exists, if it does, a white background is drawn using `background(255)` and the background of the p5.Renderer is set to a translucent black using `this.g.background(0,100)`, allowing a trailing effect when planets and stars move.
+If `g` exists the background of the p5.Renderer `g` is set to a translucent black using `g.background(0,100)`, allowing a trailing effect when planets and stars move, as this translucent background is drawn over the StarField every frame.
 If `g` is undefined, `background(0, 100)` is used to draw a translucent black background onto the main canvas instead. `translate(width/2, height/2)` is then used to translate all proceeding graphics, this allows the StarField effect to appear to come from the center.

  Since the `draw` function is called every frame, we update the variables `mX` and `mY` so the component is always aware of where the mouse is, allowing functionality for star and planet labelling.
-Their values are defined identically to how they are definined in the constructor. `noStroke()` is then used to remove strokes from all subsequent drawing in the component.
+Their values are defined identically to how they are definined in the constructor. `noStroke()` is also used to remove strokes from all subsequent drawing in the sketch.

  For loops are then used to draw and update the positions of each star and planet.
-This is done for each item in the lists `stars` and `planets`, using the `star` and `planet` methods `update(this.speed)` and `show(this.g)`.
+This is done for each item in the lists `stars` and `planets`, using the `star` and `planet` methods `update(this.speed)` and `show(g)`.
 The for loops also check if the mouse's X and Y posititon are within 10 pixels of the current star or planet in the loop, if `objectLabelling` equals true and if `this.g` is undefined.
 If so, the method `label()` is called on that graphic.
-(The reasons for passing the parameters `this.speed` and `this.g` can be found in the explanation of the methods mentioned above)
+(The reasons for passing the parameters `this.speed` and `g` can be found in the explanation of the methods mentioned above)

 An if statement then checks whether or not the mouse is pressed.
 If it is, whilst the value of `speed` is less than `maxSpeed`, it increases `speed` by increments of 0.005.
 If the mouse is not pressed, whilst the value of `speed` is greater than zero, it decreases `speed` by decrements of 0.1.

-Finally, an if statement checks whether or not `g` exists and if so sets up the canvas for a 3D object. `rotateX(frameCount * 0.01)` and `rotateY(frameCount * 0.01)` create a slow rotation for the object, and `texture(this.g)` sets the texture for the shape as the p5.Renderer object.
+Finally, an if statement checks whether or not `this.g` exists and if so prepares for drawing for a 3D shape. `rotateX(frameCount * 0.01)` and `rotateY(frameCount * 0.01)` create a slow rotation for the object, and `texture(g)` sets the texture for the shape as the p5.Renderer object that was originally passed into `draw(g)`.
 Another nested if statement checks whether `cube` is true, and if so uses `box(windowWidth/4)` to draw a box with side length equal to a quarter of `windowWidth`.
-If not (meaning `sphere` must be true), `sphere(windowWidth/6, 50, 50)` is used to draw a sphere with radius equal to a sixth of 'windowWidth'.
+If not it checks if `sphere` is true, `sphere(windowWidth/6, 50, 50)` is used to draw a sphere with radius equal to a sixth of `windowWidth`.
 The values 50 and 50 specify the amount of segments used to render the sphere, creating a smoother texture.

+##### Side note
+The `drawCube`/`cube` and `drawSphere`/`sphere` parts of the component exist purely as a feature to automate the drawing of the sketch onto a cube or sphere if the user should require it.
+This saves them from having to create their own p5.Render object and draw the 3D shapes themselves, simplifying the use of the component as much as possible.
+The component additionally allows any p5.Renderer `g` to be passed into `draw(g)`, and will draw the StarField directly onto that object, allowing free choice for the user should they want to draw onto a different renderer.
+The parameters `drawCube` and `drawSphere` in this case should be left blank.

 ### Planet